syncfusion-content/blazor-docs/blazor/toast/config.md

 ## Show or hide toast using service

-You can render the `Sftoast` as an service in blazor.
+You can render the `SfToast` as an service in blazor.

-Follow below steps to configure the `Sftoast` as an service.
+Follow below steps to configure the `SfToast` as an service.

 1. Create folder `Components` in the root folder.
-2. Add `ToastOption.cs` class file add below code snippet (If require more SfToast properties, add and configure in ToastComponent)
+2. Add `ToastOption.cs` class file add below code snippet (If require more SfToast properties, add and configure in ToastComponent).

 ```cshtml